toucheqt/Plagiarism-detection-in-PHP-source-code/README.md

 working version to pass it of as their own.
 In order to detect such obfuscations we develop a tool in which we attempt to find transformations that have been applied, using several techniques and algorithms.

+Project is developed in PHP 5.3.
+Startup script Controller.php can be found in /src/controllers/.
+Thesis text can be found in /tex folder.
+All changeable parameters of the script that cant be modified throught script's arguments can be found in Constant.php file in /src/constants folder.